jl-07/soda-machine-api/README.md

 * **Importing `OpenAIError`:** To specifically catch exceptions from the OpenAI library.
 * **Detailed Error Handling:** Implementing `try-except OpenAIError` blocks in routes that interact with the OpenAI API to extract and return the detailed error message from OpenAI to the API client, improving debugging and user experience.
 This ensures that, even without credits, the user receives a clear message about the issue.

-## Future Improvements

-* Authentication and Authorization: Implement security mechanisms for the API.
-* Enhanced Input Validation: More robust validation for user messages before sending them to the AI.
-* Integration with Other LLMs: Allow easy integration with different language models or providers.
-* AI Response Caching: To optimize costs and latency for repeated requests.
-* User Interface (Frontend): Develop a graphical interface to interact with the vending machine.
-* Monitoring and Logging: Implement a more advanced monitoring system for the application.

 ## Author

 **Júnior Lira**